watem-sedem/watem-sedem/docs/input.rst

 *************

 Total timespan (in minutes) the model has to simulate.
-This parameter is an integer16 value and must be a multiple of the :ref:`timestep <timestep>` of the model.
+This parameter is an integer value and must be a multiple of the :ref:`timestep <timestep>` of the model.

 .. note::